derekpcollins/wp-foundation-theme/README.md

 ## Resources

-Here are a couple of resources that will be helpful as you developer your own custom theme:
+Here are a couple of resources that will be helpful as you develop your own custom theme:

 - [WordPress Theme Development Documentation](http://codex.wordpress.org/Theme_Development)
 - [Yoast's Anatomay of a WordPress Theme Infographic](http://yoast.com/wordpress-theme-anatomy/)